Yahoo Logo

 Meaning and History

 The company frequently updates its identity to keep up with the latest trends on the World Wide Web.
-But the rethinking of the design does not concern the content of the logo: since 1996, it consists only of the words “Yahoo!”.
-This word cannot be considered an interjection because it is formed by the first letters from the phrase “Yet Another Hierarchical Officious Oracle.”
-According to another version, the service is named after the book’s unpleasant humanoid creatures Gulliver’s Travels.
+But the redesign does not concern the logo’s content: since 1996, it has consisted only of the words “Yahoo!”.
+This word cannot be considered an interjection because it is formed from the first letters of the phrase “Yet Another Hierarchical Officious Oracle.”
+According to another version, the service is named after the book’s unpleasant humanoid creatures in Gulliver’s Travels.

 What is Yahoo?